vinith2/prbook/introduction.md

 plt.ylabel('Misclassified points');
 ```

-It seems that both $k$ too small and $k$ too large are bad
+It seems that both $k$ too small and $k$ too large are bad.
+Can you guess why?

-Can we visualize what is going on?
-We need to use a low-dimensional example
+It would be great to get some visual intution about what is going on, but we cannot easily do that for the $28 \times 28$ digits: we would have to find a way to visualize 784-dimensional space.
+Luckily there are many datasets with a small number of features which make more sense.

 ## The Iris flower datset

-- Yet another legendary dataset used by every data science course on the planet
-- Ronald Fisher, probably the most important statistician of all time (and a complicated person)
+Another legendary dataset used by almost every data science course on the planet is the Iris flower dataset compiled by Ronald Fisher, probably the most important statistician of all time (and a complicated person privately and publicly).

 ```{code-cell} ipython3
 ---